An Unfinished Life

 For me, the most noble way to die is defending or protecting others.
 Jesus said in John 15, “Greater love has no one than this, than to lay down one’s life for his friends.”
 So the soldier, the policeman, the fireman, the teacher, the crossing guard, whoever dies trying to protect others, they die the most heroic death.
 We honor them for the nobility of their sacrifice.

 On the other end of the scale is the inglorious death.
 A life lived selfishly without thought for others, one who lives solely for oneself.
-We all know people who have passed and no one missed them.
-They lived their lives in a total self-gratifying way.
+We all know people who have passed, and no one missed them.
+They lived their lives in a totally self-gratifying way.
 Surely none of us would want to pass that way.

 There are a lot of ways in the middle of the scale to die.
 You can die doing something you love.
 I have known of a couple of young men who have died climbing mountains.
 The only consolation their families had was, “They died doing what they loved.”
 At best, it is little consolation when you see a young life cut off while in its prime.

 Are we spending our entire lives solely trying to please ourselves?
-While it may feel good at the moment, in the end our selfishness will add only a hollow ring to our lives.
+While it may feel good at the moment, in the end, our selfishness will add only a hollow ring to our lives.
 Remember the question put to the man at a funeral, “How much did he leave behind?”
-The answer was and is always, “All of it.”
+The answer was and always will be, “All of it.”
 We need to learn to share what we have with those less fortunate than ourselves.
 It will give our lives true meaning and purpose.

 Let’s look at our lives and our lifestyles and see if we need to make any adjustments.
 After all, our lives are but a breath here, and we will soon be gone.
 So again I ask, “If you had your choice, how would you prefer to die?